pomelogod/sn-rna-sequecing-analysis/README.md

 - **pct_counts_ribo**: p=1.515569e-03, d=-0.32 - Similar ribosomal content between groups

 ![Cluster Correlation](result/expr0.5_genes3/Cluster_Correlation.png)
-The target subpopulation shows highly significant enrichment in **Cluster 29** (Fisher's Exact Test: p < 1e-80, odds ratio ~84), with ~25% of this cluster consisting of target cells.
-Correlation analysis reveals that Cluster 29 exhibits the strongest positive correlation (Pearson r ~0.8) with the target subpopulation, followed by Clusters 12, 4, and 18.
+The target subpopulation shows highly significant enrichment in **Cluster 29** , with ~25% of this cluster consisting of target cells.
+Correlation analysis reveals that Cluster 29 exhibits the strongest positive correlation with the target subpopulation, followed by Clusters 12, 4, and 18.
 This indicates that the target cells form a transcriptomically coherent group that is predominantly but not exclusively localized to Cluster 29.

 ### Question 2: Enriched Genes (expr0.5_genes3)